mauveferret/SpecRec/README.md

 # LEIS Energy Spectra Reconstruction

 The program **SpecRec** is intended for the analysis of low-energy ion scattering spectroscopy data.
-In particular, it considers the transmission function, automated elemental analysis, and surface concentration estimations.
+In particular, it considers the transmission function, provides automated elemental analysis, and surface concentration estimations.

 Its LEIS Spectra Convolution/Deconvolution module was written as part of a scientific paper published in Elsevier's journal: